j-dowell/github-languages/README.md

 Uses GitHub's API to access user's repositorys and print out the percentage breakdown of languages in each.

-Currently outputs a very simple console logs.
+Currently outputs a very simple console log.
 Next step is implementing some data visualisation!

 ## Instructions
 1. Add your GitHub token and username to .env file